Current Construction Projects

 Sidewalk Maintenance Program(Tom Weber: Email)

 Each year the City inspects one-eighth of the City's neighborhoods to determine whether any sidewalks in those areas are deficient and in need of repair or replacement.
+This year the City will be in section four.
 More information can be found at the link below.